tjunghans/lectures/fe-testing/articles/frontend-testing.md

 #Frontend Testing
 Frontend can be JavaScript or JavaScript in combination with HTML and CSS.
-It makes sense to organize the frontend into modules (or components, widgets) instead of entire web pages.
+It makes sense to organize the frontend into modules or components instead of entire web pages.
 Anything that can be independently reused should be a module.
 Each module is tested separately and also in conjunction with other modules, to test a flow.

 ## Unit, Component and UI tests
 When writing tests for web frontends you will be writing tests on different levels.
 These levels are **unit**, **component** and **ui**.